nodejscn/node-api-cn/n-api/napi_make_callback.md

 is sufficient and appropriate.
 Use of the `napi_make_callback` function may be required when implementing custom async behavior that does not use `napi_create_async_work`.

+Any `process.nextTick`s or Promises scheduled on the microtask queue by JavaScript during the callback are ran before returning back to C/C++.